youtube/cobalt/cobalt/site/docs/reference/starboard/modules/player.md

 void SbPlayerWriteEndOfStream(SbPlayer player, SbMediaType stream_type)
 ```

-### SbPlayerWriteSample2 ###
+### SbPlayerWriteSamples ###

-Writes samples of the given media type to `player`'s input stream.
-The lifetime
-of `sample_infos`, and the members of its elements like `buffer`,
-`video_sample_info`, and `drm_info` (as well as member `subsample_mapping`
-contained inside it) are not guaranteed past the call to SbPlayerWriteSample2.
-That means that before returning, the implementation must synchronously copy any
-information it wants to retain from those structures.

-SbPlayerWriteSample2 allows writing of multiple samples in one call.

-`player`: The player to which the sample is written. `sample_type`: The type of
-sample being written.
-See the `SbMediaType` enum in media.h. `sample_infos`: A
+`sample_type`: The type of sample being written.
+See the `SbMediaType` enum in
-pointer to an array of SbPlayerSampleInfo with `number_of_sample_infos`
+media.h. `sample_infos`: A pointer to an array of SbPlayerSampleInfo with
-elements, each holds the data for an sample, i.e. a sequence of whole NAL Units
+`number_of_sample_infos` elements, each holds the data for an sample, i.e. a
-for video, or a complete audio frame. `sample_infos` cannot be assumed to live
+sequence of whole NAL Units for video, or a complete audio frame. `sample_infos`
-past the call into SbPlayerWriteSample2(), so it must be copied if its content
+cannot be assumed to live past the call into SbPlayerWriteSamples(), so it must
-will be used after SbPlayerWriteSample2() returns. `number_of_sample_infos`:
+be copied if its content will be used after SbPlayerWriteSamples() returns.
-Specify the number of samples contained inside `sample_infos`.
-It has to be at
+`number_of_sample_infos`: Specify the number of samples contained inside
-least one, and less than the return value of
+`sample_infos`.
+It has to be at least one, and less than the return value of
 SbPlayerGetMaximumNumberOfSamplesPerWrite().

 #### Declaration ####

 ```
-void SbPlayerWriteSample2(SbPlayer player, SbMediaType sample_type, const SbPlayerSampleInfo *sample_infos, int number_of_sample_infos)
+void SbPlayerWriteSamples(SbPlayer player, SbMediaType sample_type, const SbPlayerSampleInfo *sample_infos, int number_of_sample_infos)
 ```